 There can be differences, because the privileges granted to entry level amateur radio license holders are restricted to commercially made and approved equipment, operating modes and power levels that...

-Fundamentally, the differences are not major because the entry level is the mandatory requirement prior to obtaining the more advanced license levels.
+Fundamentally, the differences between US and Canada are not major because the entry level is the mandatory requirement prior to obtaining the more advanced license levels.

 For example, in Canada, the Basic Amateur Radio License allows...

 The more advanced levels must meet the internationally agreed upon levels of proficiency because they allow many, many more privileges, such as...

 responsibilities.
 Thus, the requirement for higher level of technical

 knowledge ... and more advanced exams (more on these below).

 To find out where to get a description of amateur radio license requirements and privileges in your country, click here to view.
 (Web page)

 Most IARU member societies offer some form of ham radio training.
 The link above will tell you where you can get in touch with them.

 One has to pass a ham radio test to obtain a license to :

 The test for your first ham radio license (basic entry level) will have one or more questions in each of the topics listed below.
 Each country may have a different name for its basic amateur radio license: